Forresters is fully operational and working remotely.

-The UK IPO will review the situation on 17 April 2020 and either continue with the period of interruption or announce that the period will end after a further two weeks.
+The UK IPO reviewed the situation (again) on 29 May 2020, deciding to continue further with the period of interruption.
+The situation will be reviewed again on 22 June when the UK IPO will either continue further with the period of interruption or announce that the period will end after a further two weeks.

 Filings: We have access to all the usual UK IPO online filing facilities so we continue filing new applications and submissions.
 We also have access to a communication channel with the UK IPO which substitutes for paper or fax-filing documents.

 Hearings: No further physical hearings will be booked or take place until 1 June 2020 (this date will be kept under review).